-- When the fire alarm sounds proceed to your nearest disabled refuge 1. - Press the "press for help" button once to initiate a call (do not continue to press or hold during a call). - This will also indicate at the fire panel that someone is in the specified refuge point. - The call will be answered.
+- When the fire alarm sounds proceed to your nearest temporary waiting space. - Press the "press for help" button once to initiate a call (do not continue to press or hold during a call). - This will also indicate at the fire panel that someone is in the specified temporary waiting space. - The call will be answered.
 If you get no reply, do not panic.
-Your call has been logged with 24 hour Sighthill Security. - Remain in the refuge until assistance arrives.
+Your call has been logged with the Security Control Room.

+• Remain in the temporary waiting space until assistance arrives.

-\\Please see Appendix A for list of locations of disabled refuges
+\Please see Appendix A for list of locations of temporary waiting spaces